azimut/azimut/README.md

 {
    "working_on": "https://azimut.github.io/newspod/",
    "learning": ["go","node.js"],
-   "reading: ["100 Go Mistakes and How to Avoid Them"], }
+   "reading": ["100 Go Mistakes and How to Avoid Them"], }
 ```